8 Malpractice Insurance Terms Every Healthcare Worker Should Know

 7. Consent to Settle

-Also known as a hammer clause, this policy provision is designed to encourage you, the insured, to accept an advised settlement offer.
-It stipulates that if you refuse this offer as recommended by your insurance provider, that provider’s liability remains at the suggested settlement offer.
+“Limits Reduced to Settlement Amount” if your consent is withheld, also known as a hammer clause, this policy provision is designed to encourage you, the insured, to accept an advised settlement offer.
+It stipulates that if you refuse this offer as recommended by your insurance provider, that provider’s liability are reduced to the suggested settlement offer.

 Consider this scenario: a claim is filed against you, and your insurance provider recommends a settlement offer of $100,000.
 You refuse the offer, and the claim leads to a judgment of $250,000 against you.
 Your insurance provider will ultimately pay only $100,000, less the deductible identified in the policy.
 You therefore become responsible for paying the claim’s remaining balance, and would be responsible for your defense costs.